Frequently Asked Questions

 How much is a federal trademark?

-While the preparation fees vary depending on the attorney or service you use to research, prepare and file your application, which are separate from the .
-The federal filing fees for trademarks depend on the type of application being filed, generally you can expect to pay $275 or $325 per mark, per international class.
+The federal filing fees for trademarks depend on the type of application being filed, generally, you can expect to pay either $275 or $325 per mark, per international class.

 Haven't found the answer you were looking for?